amankharwal/SMS-Spam-Detection/README.md

-# SMS-Spam-Detection
+# SMS-Message-Spam-Detector
-SMS Spam Detection with Python, Flask, HTML and CSS
+A simple Flask API to detect spam or ham using Python and sklearn